The role of technology for on-demand Fashion

 Gucci DYI: Strategy of scarcity Luxury with Customization

 For years, companies have differentiated themselves from mainstream brands by providing exceptional customer service, such as personalized styling or private shopping sessions.
 However, in an on-demand world, where personalized curation and recommendations are standard, luxury brands must now go further to satisfy their customers’ itch for exclusivity.
 They are also finding that emphasis on brand heritage is much less effective in capturing the new generation of luxury consumers who only care about the brands that have created value for them within the last 24 hours.
+‘What have you done for me lately’ is a demanding philosophy.

 Since Alessandro Michele took on the role of creative director for the brand, he has released an array of capsule collections and collaborations with a wide variety of visual artists and other high-end brands.
-The limited supply of items in capsule collections reinforce the sense of luxury through the perception of scarcity and exclusivity/personalization
+The limited supply of items in capsule collections reinforce the sense of luxury through the perception of scarcity and exclusivity/personalization.

 DiVERGE: end-to-end on-demand strategy implementation